An initiative dedicated to helping Duluth’s Hillside residents navigate the Covid-19 pandemic.

 How to stay safe:

-While more Minnesotans will be able to get vaccinated, it is still very important to continue taking easy steps to slow the spread of COVID-19:
+It is still very important to continue taking easy steps to slow the spread of COVID-19:

 - Mask up when indoors around people who may be unvaccinated.